 A: Yes, you may bring a friend or family member with you.
 They may not handle the leash, though, unless they have gone through orientation.
-Please make sure they sign the visitor waiver in the adoption office, Parents or guardians may bring children who are at least 13 years old with them to walk dogs.
+Please make sure they sign the visitor waiver in the adoption office, Parents or guardians may bring children who are at least 13 years old with them to walk only green- and yellow-sticker dogs.
 Please note that no one under 18 may have control of a dog's leash at any time.
 This is a requirement of FOHA's insurance coverage and deviating from this policy could result in serious liability for the shelter.